funvill/funvill.github.io/_posts/2010-05-10-sevens-out.md

 ---
-title: Sevens Out
+title: "Sevens Out"
 date: 2010-05-10 14:36:00
+categories:
+- Dice
-categories: Dice Games
+- Games
+slug: sevens-out

 ---

 Sevens Out is a dice game.

 <strong>What You Need to Play</strong>